Calvin McCarty

-High school career
+Early life

 McCarty played high school football for the St. Thomas More Knights in Burnaby, British Columbia beginning in 1998, playing as both a running back and middle linebacker on the Grade 8 team.
 He quickly became a key player on the team, including rushing for 185 yards and four touchdowns while adding 10 defensive tackles in the Grade 8 provincial semi-finals on November 24 against the Handsworth Royals.
 For that performance, he was named "Star of the Week" by The Vancouver Sun.
 The Knights went on to defeat the Vancouver College Fighting Irish 48–0 in the Grade 8 B.C. championship game, where McCarty scored another three touchdowns.

 The following year, McCarty joined the senior team at St. Thomas More, skipping the junior team entirely.
 He continued in his role as a running back while switching to the secondary defensively.
 Despite being a rare Grade 9 player on the senior team, he was one of the Knights' two leading rushers that year.
 McCarty scored a touchdown in the AAA B.C. championship game, helping the Knights win their first senior title as they beat the Pinetree T-Wolves 29–6.
 While K.C.
 Steele, the Knights' coach, has a policy of not recording player statistics, it is estimated that McCarty finished 1999 with over 1,000 rushing yards and 15 touchdowns.

 In 2000, McCarty played a significant role in the Knights' rushing and return game.
 He rushed for 150 yards and three touchdowns against the Burnaby Central Wildcats in the annual Burnaby Bowl, adding two punt returns for touchdowns.
 By the end of October, the Knights had compiled a perfect 6–0 record, and defensive coordinator and former CFL defensive back Lou Deslauriers called McCarty "the best player for his age and talent that we've ever had at our school".
 He recorded 238 yards and four consecutive touchdowns with only 23 carries in the Knights' 46–12 victory over the W. J. Mouat Hawks in the AAA championship game.
 For his role in earning the Knights their second AAA title, McCarty was named the game's MVP, becoming the youngest player to earn this award.